rjshree/climate-analysis-project/README.md

 # Climate-Analysis-Project

 ## Steps to setup containers
-&emsp;&emsp;&emsp; docker-compose up -d &emsp;&emsp;&emsp; Login into mysql container once to avoid mysql errors: a. docker exec -it climate-db bash followed by b. mysql -u root -proot123
+&emsp;&emsp;&emsp; 1. docker-compose up -d <br/>
+&emsp;&emsp;&emsp; 2.
+Login into mysql container once to avoid mysql errors:<br/> a. docker exec -it climate-db bash followed by b. mysql -u root -proot123

 ## Tasks
 #### 1. Setup a database of your choice.
 Create a table Global_Land_Temperatures_By_City with an appropriate table schema and load the data of GlobalLandTemperaturesByCity.csv into the table.